An A fork saddle is a type of slick fork saddle with a fork (or swells) that are shaped similar to a capital letter “A” when viewed from the front.

-- Swell fork saddles, as the name implies, have forks with a bulge or swell to them and therefore are not widest at the bottom.
+Swell forks saddles have forks with a bulge or swell to them and therefore are not widest at the bottom.
 Exactly how much swell and the shape of it varies.

-An A fork saddle is a slick fork saddle.
-As we mentioned at the top of this page, the fork of an A fork saddle has a steeply sloping shape when viewed from the front similar to a capital letter “A,” which gives this style of saddle fork its name.
+As we said above, an a fork saddle is a slick fork saddle.
+An a fork has a steeply sloping shape when viewed from the front similar to a capital letter “A,” which gives this style of saddle fork its name.

 Below is a photo of an A fork saddle on display at the Don King Museum, a wonderful museum inside of King’s Saddlery in Sheridan, Wyoming.
 It’s a type of saddle called a “Hope” saddle, a style of saddle named after its designer and maker, Adolphus Hope.

 Mr. Hope opened a saddle shop in Washington County, Texas in the 1830s and began making saddles that, among other characteristics, had low, broad horns and “A” shaped forks.
 Many saddle historians consider the Hope saddle and others like it to be the predecessors of the modern Western saddle.

 Below: An early A fork saddle in a museum.
 It is similar to the “Hope saddle,” an early style of A fork saddle.